Pack (canine): Use in dog training

-One of the most persistent but disputed theories in dog training literature is the idea of the alpha wolf, an individual gray wolf who uses body language and, when needed, physical force to maintain its dominance within the wolf pack.
+One of the most persistent but disputed theories in dog training literature is the idea of the alpha wolf, an individual gray wolf who uses body language and, when needed, physical force to maintain dominance within the wolf pack.
 The idea was first reported in early wolf research.
 It was subsequently adopted by dog trainers.
-Later research has disputed the theory, pointing out that it was based on the behavior of captive packs consisting of unrelated individuals, while in nature a pack is usually made up by members of a family.
+Later research has disputed the theory, pointing out that it was based on the behaviour of captive packs consisting of unrelated individuals, while in nature a pack is usually made up of members of a family.

-The term alpha was popularized as early as 1976 in the dog training book How to Be Your Dog's Best Friend (Monks of New Skete), which introduced the idea of the alpha roll, a technique for punishing unwanted dog behaviours.
-Psychologist and dog trainer Stanley Coren in the 2001 book How to Speak Dog wrote, "You are the alpha dog...
+The term alpha was popularised as early as 1976 in the dog training book How to Be Your Dog's Best Friend (Monks of New Skete), which introduced the idea of the alpha roll, a technique for punishing unwanted dog behaviours.
+Psychologist and dog trainer Stanley Coren wrote in the 2001 book How to Speak Dog, "You are the alpha dog...
 You must communicate that you are the pack leader and dominant".

 It has been suggested that the use of such techniques may have more to do with human psychology than with dog behavior; "dominance hierarchies and dominance disputes and testing are a fundamental characteristic of all social groups...
 But perhaps only we humans learn to use punishment primarily to gain for ourselves the reward of being dominant.

-Most leading veterinary and animal behavior associations, and most contemporary trainers would agree, advocating the use of rewards to teach commands and encourage good communication between owners and their pets.
+Most leading veterinary and animal behaviour associations and most contemporary trainers would agree to advocate the use of rewards to teach commands and encourage good communication between owners and their pets.
 Many modern practices dictate the abandonment of outdated "pack" methods.
-Some canine behaviorists suggest that kind, efficient training uses games to teach commands which can be utilised to benefit the owner's everyday life.
+Some canine behaviourists suggest that kind, efficient training uses games to teach commands which can be utilised to benefit the owner's everyday life.